NBC's Peacock streaming service: Everything to know

 - Dream Team 2020, a behind-the-scenes documentary series that follows USA Basketball superstars on their Olympic journey to Tokyo, produced in partnership with the NBA.

-- Hot Water: In Deep with Ryan Lochte, the Olympian from 2016's Rio games attempts to move past past scandals and make Team USA again.
+- Hot Water: In Deep with Ryan Lochte, the Olympian from 2016's Rio games attempts to move beyond past scandals and make Team USA again.

 - United States of Speed, which features the American runners leading Team USA to take on the domination of Jamaica's Usain Bolt.